History of the metric system: Proposed replacements for the IPK

 A number of replacements were proposed for the IPK.

 From the early 1990s, the International Avogadro Project worked on creating a 1 kg, 94 mm, sphere made of a uniform silicon-28 crystal, with the intention of being able replace the IPK with a physical object which would be precisely reproducible from an exact specification.
 Due to its precise construction, the Avogadro Project's sphere is likely to be the most precisely spherical object ever created by humans.

 Other groups worked on concepts such as creating a reference mass via precise electrodeposition of gold or bismuth atoms, and defining the kilogram in terms of the ampere by relating it to forces generated by electromagnetic repulsion of electric currents.

-Eventually, the choices were narrowed down to the use of the Watt balance and the International Avogadro Project sphere.
+Eventually, the choices were narrowed down to the use of the Kibble balance and the International Avogadro Project sphere.

 Ultimately, a decision was made not to create any physical replacement for the IPK, but instead to define all SI units in terms of assigning precise values to a number of physical constants which had previously been measured in terms of the earlier unit definitions.